The tools and methods of Applied Mathematics are applicable wherever quantitative data is used for strategic

 Location and Schedule

 Courses in the Applied Mathematics program are offered weekday evenings at the Lincoln Park campus.
-Some courses may also be taken at the O'Hare campus.

 All courses are taught by full-time faculty who consider teaching their primary commitment.
 Our students are encouraged to interact with faculty and each other, creating a friendly and stimulating classroom environment.